PoliticalGraveyard.com

 Relatives: Daughter of Erwin P. Vollmer and Aline Fruhauf Vollmer.

 Nancy Voss — of Denton, Caroline County, Md.
 Democrat.
-Candidate for Presidential Elector for Maryland; delegate to Democratic National Convention from Maryland, 2008.
+Democratic Presidential Elector for Maryland, 1992 (voted for Bill Clinton and Al Gore); delegate to Democratic National Convention from Maryland, 2008.
 Female.
 Still living as of 2008.

 Mrs. Angylar A. Vowles — of Bladensburg, Prince George's County, Md.
 Republican.
 Postmaster at Bladensburg, Md., 1867-69.
 Female.
 Burial location unknown.